Teleological Demand

 a one-sided historical view does not take sufficient account of the teleological significance of dreams… For a complete evaluation we have unquestionably to consider its teleological or prospective significance as well.

-Jung argues that Freud's purely historical-causal method is insufficient and that any complete psychological account must supplement it with a teleological or prospective reading of unconscious material.
+Jung argues that Freud’s purely causal-historical method is insufficient and must be supplemented by recognition of the teleological or prospective significance of unconscious processes, establishing the foundational Jungian case for teleological demand.

 Jung, C.G., Collected Works Volume 4: Freud and Psychoanalysis, 1961thesis